-LeanOps™ can be implemented at five different levels depending on a manufacturer’s needs.
-A user can track equipment downtime only, if that is what they want to focus on exclusively.
-This level will minimize implementation and program maintenance time at the cost of generating fewer reports.
-Otherwise, users can track throughput, scrap, product performance, and operator efficiencies to access all of the available reports.
-When implemented at its highest level, Level 5, it will require the maintenance of part number and routing tables with production standards.
+LeanOps™ implementation is available at five levels depending on a manufacturer’s needs.
+A user can track equipment downtime, downtime, throughput, and scrap only, or all of the above, plus operator and product performance operating efficiencies.
+Level 5’s inputs include part numbers and routing tables with production standards.
 Maintaining the LeanOps™ tables that overlap with a manufacturer’s ERP system can be accomplished electronically to minimize maintenance labor costs.

 Why use LeanOps™?

 - Increase throughput, profit margins and operator efficiency.